nroi/jerry/README.md

 Jerry is a TOML parser.

 Jerry is still a work in progress, the following features are missing:
-* datetimes are not supported, the parser will just return a tuple `{:toml_datetime, datetime}` where datetime is the verbatim string as it occurs in the TOML file.
+* Datetimes are not supported, the parser will just return a tuple `{:toml_datetime, datetime}` where datetime is the verbatim string as it occurs in the TOML file.
-* tables inside arrays of tables are not supported.
+* Tables inside arrays of tables are not supported.
 * For invalid TOML, the parser may either raise an exception with a cryptic error message, or falsely recognize the TOML as valid.

 With these limitations in mind, Jerry should deliver correct results if the input is valid according to the TOML 0.4 spec and does not contain any tables inside arrays of tables.